 - Jumpstart a healthier lifestyle and get you into an organized fitness routine.

-- Improve your cardiovascular and muscular strength.
+- Improve your cardiovascular fitness and muscular strength.

 - Strengthen your bones and joints.
 All that launching and landing will toughen you up!